 In the early years Grado also produced speakers, turntables and the highly acclaimed wooden tone-arm, which came in several models.
 In 1963 all of Grado's resources were dedicated to creating the world's finest phono cartridges.
 Grado Labs ceased production of all other products and, for the next 21 years, focused only on cartridges.
 In 1976 phono cartridge design was taken to the next level and the first true high-end cartridges were created under the tutelage of Joseph Grado Signature Products.
 These new cartridges were very highly regarded and were the first to reach a price tag of $1,000.
 In 1984 Grado introduced the Joseph Grado Signature Tone-arm that was so well received that, even now, years after the last one was shipped, calls are still received inquiring whether any are available for sale.

 John has brought Grado’s headphone lines from one generation to the next, introducing every headphone that is available to this day.
 In 2008 he created The i Series, the second generation of Grado.
-For the first time, he also decided to enter the in-ear headphone market at the urging of his sons Jonathan and Matthew, to enter the in-ear headphone market.
+For the first time, he also decided to enter the in-ear headphone market at the urging of his sons, Jonathan and Matthew.
+In 2011 the in-ears came to fruition.
 The boys realized the importance of this booming segment of the headphone market and that the third generation of Grado would be a part of it.
 Jonathan and Matthew were both instrumental in the process of voicing of the iGi, GR8 and the GR10.

 Jonathan Grado is now Vice President of Marketing for Grado Labs, “I grew up on the top floor of Grado Labs,” says Jonathan, “so now I’m working with people who have known me all my life".
 Even though he’s John’s eldest son, Jonathan never felt pressured to join the family company.
 It was only in his sophomore year of college that he found a passion talking to Grado users, leading him to craft Grado’s social efforts and expand the company’s narrative.
 Jonathan was in charge of the launch of The e Series, the third generation of headphones, in mid 2014.
 Although the new headphones look suspiciously similar to the older models, everything about them is improved.
 From the housings to the wiring, to the cones and coils, The e Series represents Grado’s third generation of audio excellence.
 With being named in the Top 8 Most Social Small Businesses in America, Grado has shown it can adapt while keeping their traditions deep rooted in family, quality, and Brooklyn

 John and Loretta Grado with sons Matthew (L) and Jonathan (R).